Security and fire alarms save lives and protect property. Adding monitoring to these systems helps ensure safety.

 5 Types of Card Access Control Systems

-Card access control is a very reliable way to instate foot traffic security.
+Card access control is a reliable way to manage foot traffic security.
 Thinking through how you want your door access control to work, as well as how it will integrate with your security monitoring system, will help inform your system selection.
 Types of card access control systems include the following:

 - Swipe Cards: With magnetic stripes like credit cards, they are swiped through the card reader at the door, and the user’s access code and credentials are immediately read.
 Swipe cards are one of the oldest forms of card access and are generally reliable, although the magnetic stripes do tend to wear out over time.